 New York, Alaska Spend the Most Per Student on K-12

 According to new data released today by the U.S. Census Bureau, per student spending on public elementary and secondary school systems increased for every state in 2015, except for Arizona where spending decreased by 0.5 percent.
-Alaska and California lead the pack, with both increasing spending by more than nine percent.
+Alaska and New York lead the pack, with both increasing spending by more than nine percent.
 Nationally, per student spending was $11,392 in 2015 – a 3.5 percent increase over the previous year – representing the largest year-over-year increase in per student spending since 2008.

 Expenditures per student include instruction, support services and noninstructional functions, including direct expenditure for salaries, employee benefits, student transportation, building maintenance and other services and supplies.